infinitered/ignite-bowser/readme.md

 ### Components

 React components go here...pretty self-explanatory.
 We won't go through each in detail -- open each file to read the comments and view the code.

+To generate a new Component you can use the following generator commands:

+* `ignite g component New` - Will create a `NewComponent.js` and also a `Styles/NewComponentStyle.js`.
+* `ignite g component path/New` - The same as above, but will use a relative path
+* `ignite g component --folder path` - An alternative to `ignite g component path/index`
+* `ignite g component --folder path new ` - An alternative to `ignite g component relativePath/New`

 ### Storybook